molly-moen/pcs-remote-monitoring-webui/README.md

    - [Sublime Text](https://www.sublimetext.com/)
    -  or other preferred editor

-### 3. Environment variables required to run the service
+### 3. Environment variables required to run the Web UI
-In order to run the service, the environment variables need to be created at least once.
+In order to run the Web UI, the environment variables need to be created at least once.
 More information on configuring environment variables [here](#configuration-and-environment-variables).

 * `REACT_APP_BASE_SERVICE_URL` = {your-remote-monitoring-endpoint}